VibhasN/Whats-that-instrument/index.md

 # What’s that instrument?

-By Eric Wang, Bobby Bhandari, and Vibhas Nair
+By: Eric Wang, Bobby Bhandari, and Vibhas Nair

 ## Identifying Instruments

 Consider the following audio clip: [Guess the instrument!](/008__[cel][nod][cla]0058__1.wav)